atotic/gesturion/README.md

   handleEvent(event);
 }
 ## IDEAS
+Naming:
-- js-gestures describes it, but a bit too generic. able-gestures (has a11y angle in the name) gesturability
+js-gestures describes it, but a bit too generic. able-gestures (has a11y angle in the name) gesturability - too clever?

 Also, if ever doing a video, introduce some fun hand gestures: middle finger, etc